 Pet Fostering Service Scotland provides short term emergency care for pets when their owner is unable to do so through illness, homelessness or domestic abuse.

-Offers free train travel on Southeastern and Great Western Railway routes to people fleeing domestic abuse.
-You can use the Women’s Aid Live Chat service, where trained support workers can help you access this program.
+You can use the Women’s Aid Live Chat service, where trained support workers can help you access these services.

 Northern Ireland